sagar6502/SpringWebProject/README.md

 http://localhost:8080/v3/api-docs - OpenAPI docs

 Internationalization implemented using messages.properties.
-For Getting the values a/c to messages properties defined, use accpet-language header and pass the _* properties defined.
+For Getting the values a/c to messages properties defined, use accept-language header and pass the _* properties defined.